 Examples of choosing countries

 Most of the pharma companies would prefer to carry out drug trials for the treatment of liver cancer or gastroesophageal cancer in Korea or China, as these countries provide a large pool of patients naive for conducting clinical trials in these diseases.

 Advantages of sites and investigators from the rest of the world

-- Fewer costs associated with trial conduction, site costs, and costs per patient.
-The major cost drivers include staff and admin, clinical procedures, site monitoring, and site retention which are attributable to be low in Asian-Pacific countries and other regions.
+- Low costs are associated with clinical trial conduction.
+The major cost drivers include staff and admin, clinical procedures, site monitoring, and site retention, which are attributable to being low in Asian-Pacific countries and other regions.